ashb/jqrepl/README.md

 ## Does it work?

 **No**, not yet.
-I'm work on it slowly.
+I'm working on it slowly.

- am using this project as excuse and reason to learn Go so it will take me a while to get it functional and bug free.
+I am using this project as excuse and reason to learn Go so it will take me a while to get it functional and bug free.
+And then even longer so that other pepole can use it.

 ## What might it look like?